Lebensmittel und in der Mitte ein Schild mit Zero Waste - Steinkraft Zeolith

 4. Smart use of the freezer

-Make food last longer
+Making food last longer

 5. Zero-Waste Kitchen Appliances

-Sustainable helpers in the kitchen
+Sustainable kitchen helpers

 6. Sustainable kitchen practices

-Energy efficiency and water savings
+Energy efficiency and water saving

 7. Community initiatives and participation